EU Birds and Habitats Directives

 All evidence collected during the Fitness Check of the EU Birds and Habitats Directives has shown that many Member States have not fully and effectively implemented their legal commitments under the Nature Directives, and this represents a one obvious challenge for Europe to halt biodiversity loss (EU Biodiversity Target 2020).
 Another important problem is that unsustainable economic activities in the wider countryside fail to deliver on biodiversity conservation, instead lead to its degradation and undermine the integrity of the Natura 2000 network.

 On 7th December 2016 European Commission declared the EU Nature Directives fit for purpose and decided to develop an Action plan that would help improve their implementation.
+The EU Action Plan on Nature, People and the Economy was adopted in April 2017.

 What WWF wantsWe ask the European Commissioners to: